zteoh/choretracker-frontend-starter/README.md

     ![NewChoreForm Setup](https://imgur.com/XhTIhXf.png)

 3. Our form works and we can keep track of the form inputs!
 Now, we would want to be able to submit the form.
-Take a look at what is triggered when we click on the submit button (`<button onClick={this.onSubmit}>Submit</button>`) and figure out which helper function from `api.js` we can use to add a new chore.
+Take a look at what is triggered when we click on the submit button (`<button onClick={this.submitChoreForm}>Submit</button>`) and figure out which helper function from `api.js` we can use to add a new chore.

+    In `api.js`, find the following function `addChoreAPI`:
     ```
     export const addChoreAPI = (newChore) => {
         chores.push(newChore)